algorithmiaio/algorithmia-python/README.md

 client = Algorithmia.client(apiKey)
 ```

 Now you're ready to call algorithms.

+## Calling algorithms

-The following examples are organized by type of input/output
-which vary between algorithms.
+The following examples of calling algorithms are organized by type of input/output which vary between algorithms.

 Note: a single algorithm may have different input and output types, or accept multiple types of input,
 so consult the algorithm's description for usage examples specific to that algorithm.